Jessica Amber

 Adobe Photoshop

-Disable Background Layer
+How to Disable Background Layer

-1. Open your .PSD file
+1. Open your layered .PSD file

 2. Open the Layers panel (Press F7 in Photoshop CC, or go to Window > Layers)

-The bottom layer that's filled with colour needs to be unlocked and then hidden or deleted.
-If you now see a white and grey grid behind your artwork, that's good!
+If you now see a white and grey grid behind your artwork, that’s good!
 That indicates the background is transparent.

 1. Go to File > Save As